alicelovescake/nibbles-n-bytes/data/projects/open-source.md

 # Redwood JS

-### What do they do?
+## What do they do?
 [Redwood](https://redwoodjs.com/) is a relatively new framework that is on a mission to bringing full-stack to the JAMstack.
 Built on React, GraphQL, and Prisma, Redwood allows developers to build projects faster and better.

-### Why did I choose Redwood JS?
+## Why did I choose Redwood JS?
 I've built [projects](sheet-menu.md) on Redwood and love not only the tech but also the community!
 In fact, I joined a workshop ran by David Price, one of Redwood's co-founders (amazing, super nice person).
 I couldn't believe how welcoming everyone was to me.
 They've also invested heavily into supporting contributors...just check out the 8 pages of [notes here from the workshop](https://docs.google.com/document/d/16tMBiCMNZUrpGI_vQFvD6Cne8sKihGs0f1JraXfTIbg/edit?usp=sharing)

-### What did I work on?
+## What did I work on?
+**1. Fix Broken Scaffold**

 There was an [issue](https://github.com/redwoodjs/redwood/issues/1482) in Redwood's codebase were templated code were generated for invalid models.

   I reviewed the code to identify where the scaffold files were called and generated.
 Then implemented a robust solution where an error is thrown and an relevant error message is displayed to the user.

   This was my first commit.
 I got feedback after my commit from a core maintainer to add a unit test.
 He also sent me relevant info on [snapshot testing on Jest Js](https://jestjs.io/docs/snapshot-testing) which I implemented.

+**2. Add new CLI command**

+Redwood is huge on open source and they are constantly working to making the contributing experience better.
+Redwood `rwfw` is a tool to help contributors sync the Redwood framework with Redwood project.
+I added a new CLI command `help` and `--help` so that users are able to get more information on the list of available commands and explanations on what it does.
+[Here is the PR](https://github.com/redwoodjs/redwood/pull/3085)!

-### Challenges and lessons
+## Challenges and lessons
 **Testing Code**
 - Learned how to use Jest to implement tests!
 - How to run tests from the console.